-For more information on the purchase and sale of fish, contact an office of the Department (see page 46).
+For more information on the purchase and sale of fish, contact the Department's Customer Services at 1 877 346-6763.

 Accidental captures

 Accidental capture refers to the involuntary capture of an animal, whose capture is prohibited during the period in question, a capture using an unauthorized trapping device or without the person being the holder of the proper licence.